Drugstore Sunscreen for Face and Body You’ll Actually Wear

 If you’re dealing with…Look for…Top pick from this list

-Oily skin, shine by midday, or frequent breakouts A lightweight liquid or “dry-touch” finish that sets without a greasy film.
-Keep your moisturizer light (or skip it in humid weather) so layers do not slide around or pill.
+Oily skin, midday shine, or frequent breakouts A lightweight liquid or dry-touch formula that sets down without a greasy film.
+Keeping the rest of your routine simple can also help reduce slipping and pilling.
 Neutrogena Clear Face Liquid Lotion Sunscreen

-Sensitive skin, reactive eyes, or you hate the “sunscreen smell” Fragrance-free formulas when possible, plus mineral filters if chemical sunscreens tend to sting.
-Expect a bit more blending time and consider applying in two thin layers to reduce streaks and cast.
+Sensitive skin, reactive eyes, or irritation from typical sunscreens Fragrance-free formulas when possible, and consider mineral filters if chemical sunscreens tend to sting.
+Be prepared for a thicker texture and more blending time.
 CeraVe Hydrating Mineral Sunscreen Face Lotion

 The Reapplication Routine That Actually Sticks

-Use the “two-pass” method to avoid missed spots.
-For face and neck, apply a first layer, let it settle while you do hair or get dressed, then apply a second thinner pass.
-For body, do a quick full coverage pass, then circle back for high-burn zones: shoulders, chest, forearms, tops of feet, and the back of the neck.
-This is especially helpful with faster-drying formulas that can streak if you rush.
+Use a two-pass approach to catch missed spots.
+For face and neck, apply one even layer, let it settle briefly, then go back with a second light pass if needed.
+For body, do a quick full-coverage layer first, then revisit easy-to-miss areas like shoulders, chest, ears, tops of feet, forearms, and the back of the neck.

 💡 Editor’s Final Thoughts